-BEYOND THE PEWS By Fr.
-Luke A. VERONIS CONSTANTINE AND HELEN GREEK ORTHODOX CHURCH, SAINTS Webster tough day, pause and think of five things for which you can thank God.
-Make it a point that whenever you are frustrated, you thank God even 5.
-Each day hand over any anger or resentment to God.
-Don't allow the day to end while holding on to any bitterness.
-This means that we have to practice forgiveness daily.
-Take time each day to reflect on your own mistakes, asking God for forgiveness.
-Then, offer your forgiveness to anyone who may have hurt or offended you.
-6. Refuse to let jealousy, envy or greed to occupy your mind.
-Thank God for what you have, and "rejoice with those who rejoice."
-7. Every day, remember how Jesus washed the feet of his disciples and then think about how you can humbly serve others.
-Strive to serve others with joy.
-Remember that it is more blessed to give than receive.
+tough day, pause and think of

+five things for which you can

+thank God.
+Make it a point

+that whenever you are frustrated, you thank God even

+5. Each day hand over any

+anger or resentment to God.

+Don't allow the day to end

+while holding on to any bitterness.
+This means that we

+have to practice forgiveness

+daily.
+Take time each day to

+reflect on your own mistakes,

+asking God for forgiveness.

+Then, offer your forgiveness

+to anyone who may have hurt

+6. Refuse to let jealousy,

+envy or greed to occupy your

+mind.
+Thank God for what

+you have, and "rejoice with

+7. Every day, remember

+more!

+than receive.
 8. Do random acts of kindness each day.
 Better yet, be deliberate in conscious acts of kindness.
 Each day think about how you can do something special for whoever may cross your path?
 9. Smile and try to brighten up each person who crosses your path.
 Say words that will "edify and bring grace to the hearers" (Ephesians 4:29) 10.
 Keep an eternal perspective on life.
 Every day remember that some people have tragically died and thank God that you are alive.
 Remembering death can help us live life better.
 If we remember that we are but brief sojourners on this earth, and that our ultimate citizenship is in heaven, it changes our perspective on how we live These 10 concrete resolutions can change our new year IF we do each of them every day.
 They will bless us as well as bless others.
-We will become instruments in God's hands, shining forth His light of love to the world May the New Year bring happiness to keep you sweet; trials to keep you strong; sorrow to keep you compassionate; hope to sustain you; failure to keep you humble; success to keep you eager; friends to give you comfort; wealth to meet your needs; enthusiasm to make you look forward to tomorrow; and determination to make each day better than the day before.
-A happy and bless- Holiday drive makes the season brighter for 30 families
+We will become instruments in God's hands, shining forth His light of love to the world around us!
+May the New Year bring happiness to keep you sweet; trials to keep you strong; sorrow to keep you compassionate; hope to sustain you; failure to keep you humble; success to keep you eager; friends to give you comfort; wealth to meet your needs; enthusiasm to make you look forward to tomorrow; and determination to make each day better than the day before.
+A happy and blessed new year!
+The ice fishing outlook Holiday drive makes the season brighter for 30 families ages three to seven.